HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Structural Patterns.md

 ### Why this is elegant

 - **Open/Closed Principle** - Decorators extend classes via inheritance.
 It is easier to add new decorators without touching any exiting code.
-- A class which can have many variants because of diverse combinations of behaviors can be cleanly implemented using this pattern.
+- A class can have many variants because of diverse combinations of behaviors can be cleanly implemented using this pattern.
 - You can arbitrarily mix and match decorators without the worry of polymorphic incompatibility during runtime

 ### How to implement it